gaidardzhiev/toolbox/README.md

 - `false` - do nothing unsuccessfully
 - `tty` - print the file name of the terminal connected to stdin
 - `kmsg` - print messages from the kernel ring buffer

+## Files Description

+- **build_musl_libc.sh**
+  POSIX shell script to build the musl libc library statically.
+This script compiles musl libc to be used as the C standard library for the toolchain.

+- **build_toolchain.sh**
+  POSIX shell script to build a complete statically linked toolchain including binutils, GCC, and glibc.
+It orchestrates the compilation and linking of these components to produce a standalone cross-compiler environment.

+- **Makefile**
+  Defines build rules for the main program and possibly other components.
+It automates compilation and linking steps using the statically built toolchain.

+- **toolbox.c**
+  The main C source file containing the program logic.
+This is the primary application that is compiled and linked using the custom-built toolchain.

+- **toolbox.1**
+  The man page for the main program, providing usage instructions and documentation.

+- **LICENSE**
+  The license file governing the use and distribution of the project.

+- **README.md**
+  This file, providing an overview and instructions for building and using the project.

 ## Summary